Father, I Want to Marry My Brother

 - In Princess Princess, Yuujirou's family comes to visit while the princesses have to perform.
 Because his toddler half-brother barely knows Yuujirou and is surprised to see him in girls' clothing, he's initially terrified by him, but accepts Yuujirou at the end by calling him 'Sister'.
 He then announces his intention to marry 'Sister', which everyone finds awkwardly funny and cute.

-- In Sailor Moon, especially in the manga second arc, Chibiusa is in love with her father, Mamoru, up to the point where She brainwashes him as Black Lady and remains with the Black Moon simply because this way she will have Mamoru forever.
+- In Sailor Moon, especially in the manga second arc, Chibiusa is (sort of) in love with her father, Mamoru, or more specifically his past self, who she seems to regard as a different person, up to the point where she brainwashes him as Black Lady, an aged-up evil version of herself, and remains with the Black Moon simply because this way she will have Mamoru to herself forever.
+She's mentally only 8 years old at the time and seems to get over these feelings later, especially when she meets Helios and develops a Romantic Two-Girl Friendship with Hotaru, suggesting this is the childish variant rather than an actual incestuous crush.

 - The entire premise of the Sister Princess series.
 More explanation: An Unlucky Every Dude finds out he's related to 12 different sisters that are quite young and all wanting to marry him.